Peru Travel Guide - Best Destinations & Things To Do In Peru

 OUR PERU EXPERIENCE

 When we first explored South America together in 2021, we had two wonderful countries in mind – Colombia and Peru.
 It was Malte’s first time in South America, and our plan included a visit to Lima, Peru, which happens to be Vickys hometown.
-Our journey to Peru has taken us there twice, with the most recent visit being in 2023.
+Our journey to Peru has taken us there twice, with the most recent visit being in 2024.
+Peru is not without any reason a popular destination among travelers.

 Home to over 33 million people, Peru is the third-largest country in South America, with a significant portion of its population, nearly 10 million, living in the capital city of Lima.
 You’re probably asking yourself where to go and what to expect from Peru.
-To solve these uncertainties we created a Peru travel map for showing you in an appealing way where you can travel to.
+To solve these uncertainties we involved here in our Peru travel guide a Peru travel map for showing you in an appealing way where you can travel to.
 Use our inspiration to make your trip unforgettable and profit from being informed by a local and by someone who was the first time in South America.
 We can tell you this much in advance, Peru is an incredibly diverse travel destination.

 WHERE TO GO IN PERU